 Since its release the band have dropped two stunning stand-alone singles, the electro-rock banger ‘Half Man Half God’ and the formidable riff-heavy anthem ‘Action’ in 2019.
 With more new music coming in 2021, they’re setting themselves up to pick up right where they left off.

 “‘Technology’ was a reaction to our last record, ‘Automatic’,” explains Don Broco frontman Rob Damiani.

-“We wrote that album as a test of our traditional songwriting abilities, but Technology was all about keeping ourselves on our toes.
-For this record we didn’t set any rules, it just had to feel good.”
+“We wrote ‘Automatic’ as a test of our traditional songwriting abilities, but ‘Technology’ was all about keeping ourselves on our toes.
+We didn’t set any rules, it just had to feel good.”

 That was the goal behind Don Broco’s third studio album, yet the result is something much more than just an inventive, constantly surprising album.
 Filtering their charismatic ‘80s pop-inflected rock seamlessly, almost restlessly, through metal, funk and electronics, it also happens to be the best of their career.
 Since forming in 2008, Don Broco – completed by guitarist Simon Delaney, drummer/vocalist Matt Donnelly and bassist Tom Doyle - have become one of rock’s most diverse and charismatic bands.